What Is Graphite and What Makes It So Special?

 According to fuelcells.org, “there are many uses for fuel cells right now and all of the major automakers are working to commercialize a fuel cell car.
 Fuel cells are powering buses, boats, trains, planes, scooters, forklifts, even bicycles.
 There are fuel cell-powered vending machines, vacuum cleaners and highway road signs.
 Miniature fuel cells for cellular phones, laptop computers and portable electronics are on their way to market.
 Hospitals, credit card centers, police stations, and banks are all using fuel cells to provide emergency power to their facilities.
 Wastewater treatment plants and landfills are using fuel cells to convert the methane gas they produce into electricity.
 Telecommunications companies are installing fuel cells at cell phone, radio and 911 towers.”

 According to the United States Geological Survey, fuel cells have the potential to consume as much graphite as all other uses combined.
 There is 80 kg of Graphite in each fuel cell vehicle.
 There are a number of different types of fuel cells under development although the proton exchange membrane technology (“PEM”) is the only one that uses large quantities of graphite and could create significant demand.
 However, the US Department of Energy suggests that PEM cells are the most likely to be developed for use in light vehicles, buildings and smaller applications.
-Some auto manufacturers are stating that fuel cell vehicles will be commercial by 2012, Toyota states that “it sees a clear path to commercial production by 2015.”
+Some auto manufacturers are stating that fuel cell vehicles will soon be commercialized, Toyota states that “it sees a clear path to commercial production by 2015.”

 A Pebble Bed Nuclear Reactor (“PBMR”) is a small, modular nuclear reactor.
 The fuel is uranium imbedded in graphite balls the size of tennis balls.
 PBMRs have a number of advantages over large traditional reactors in addition to their lower capital and operating costs.
 First, they use an inert gas rather than water as a coolant.
 Therefore, they do not need the large, complex water cooling systems of conventional reactors and the inert gases do not dissolve and carry contaminants.
 Second, its passive safety removes the need for redundant active safety systems.
 In other words, a PBMR cools naturally when it is shut down.
 Finally, PBMRs operate at higher temperatures which make more efficient use of fuel as they can directly heat fluids for low pressure gas turbines.